krupkad/CUDA_PPM/README.md

 ## Performance Analysis

 Our first round of analysis was to check the effects of various optimizations.
+The test platform was a Quadro K620, computing only the generated vertex positions.
+We focused on the effects of Bezier patch degree and vertex count, and kept the subdivision level at 10 subfaces per face.
 * Shared Memory: Sampling Bezier surfaces requires numerous repeated memory accesses, suggesting the use of shared memory to reduce read time.
 * Textures: The tessellation pattern is known during preprocessing and never changes, so the local coordinates